Skip to content

 Also known as: para todo.

-What is Suma: This plant is a shrubby vine which grows naturally in the Amazon rainforest and other tropical regions of Latin America.
+What is suma: This plant is a shrubby vine which grows naturally in the Amazon rainforest and other tropical regions of Latin America.
 It grows in Brazil, Ecudor, Panama, Peru and even Venezuela.
 Suma is used in herbal medicine for many different purposes especially in a history of Brazilian natural medicine.
-There is a long history behind Suma and how it has been used traditionally although currently there are not many studies that have been done on it.
+There is a long history behind suma and how it has been used traditionally although currently there are not many studies that have been done on it.
 Suma is an adaptogen herb, which means it helps the body adapt to stress, and acts as a tonic to the entire system.
 This is why it is commonly used for many different benefits and even helping stress.

 Home Remedies using Suma: